pgjdbc/www/documentation/head/replication.md

         .make();
 ```

-Once we got in the hands of the replication slot, we can create ReplicationStream.
+Once we have the replication slot, we can create ReplicationStream.

 **Example 3.
 Create logical replication stream.**